-The Annual and Special Meeting (the "Meeting") of the shareholders of Posera-HDX Limited (the "Corporation" or "HDX") will be held at the offices of Gowling Lafleur Henderson LLP, Suite 1600, 1 First Canadian Place, 100 King Street West, Toronto, Ontario M5X 1G5, on Thursday, June 20, 2013, at 4:00 p.m.
+The Annual and Special Meeting (the "Meeting") of the shareholders of Posera-HDX Limited (the "Corporation" or "HDX") will be held at the offices of Gowling Lafleur Henderson LLP, Suite 1600, 1 First Canadian Place, 100 King Street West, Toronto, Ontario M5X 1G5, on Wednesday, June 18, 2014, at 4:00 p.m.
 (Eastern Standard Time) for the following purposes:

-- 1. to receive the financial statements of the Corporation for the fiscal year ended December 31, 2012; - 2. to elect directors for the ensuing year; - 3. to appoint auditors and to authorize the directors to fix their remuneration; - 4. to consider and, if deemed advisable, to approve a resolution to amend the terms of the Company's 2011 stock incentive option plan; - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the financial statements of the Corporation for the fiscal year ended December 31, 2013; - 2. to elect directors for the ensuing year; - 3. to appoint auditors and to authorize the directors to fix their remuneration; - 4. to re-approve the Company's Stock Option Plan as required by Toronto Stock Exchange; - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.

 A description of the matters to be submitted to the Meeting is contained in the Management Information Circular accompanying this Notice of Meeting.
-The 2012 Annual Report, Management Information Circular and a form of Proxy accompany this Notice of Annual and Special Meeting.
+The 2013 Annual Report, Management Information Circular and a form of Proxy accompany this Notice of Annual and Special Meeting.

-The record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting is May 10th, 2013.
+The record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting is May 9th, 2014.
 Shareholders of the Corporation whose names have been entered in the register of shareholders at the close of business on that date will be entitled to receive notice of and to vote at the Meeting.

-The financial statements for the fiscal year ended December 31, 2012 and the audit report are included in the Corporation's 2012 Annual Report.
+The financial statements for the fiscal year ended December 31, 2013 and the audit report are included in the Corporation's 2013 Annual Report.

-DATED at Toronto, Ontario this 10th day of May, 2013.
+DATED at Toronto, Ontario this 9th day of May, 2014.